 In this offering, we are offering units, consisting of shares of common stock and warrants to purchase shares of common stock.
-Each unit consists of shares of common stock and warrants to purchase shares of common stock at an exercise price of \$ per share.
+Each unit consists of shares of common stock and a tradeable warrant to purchase shares of common stock at an exercise price of \$ per share.
+The units will separate immediately and the common stock and warrants will be issued separately.
+There will be no market for the units.
 We are also issuing warrants to purchase up to an aggregate of shares of our common stock at an exercise price of \$ per share to the underwriters as underwriting compensation.
 This prospectus supplement also relates to the offering of shares of our common stock upon exercise, if any, of the warrants.